robert1ridley/robert1ridley.github.io/_pages/about.md

   - /about.html
 ---

-Originally from the UK, I have been living in China for the past ten years.
+Originally from the UK, I have been living in China since 2013.
 In 2018, I was admitted to Nanjing University where I completed my Master's degree in Software Engineering.
 I am currently working on my PhD, also at Nanjing University, under the supervision of Professor Xinyu Dai.

 Research Interests
 ======

-My research is primarily focused on Natural Language Processing, including works on Grammatical Error Correction, Multi-label Classification, and Automated Essay Scoring.
+My research is primarily focused on Natural Language Processing, including works on Grammatical Error Correction, Multi-label Classification, Automated Essay Scoring and Domain Specific Language Generation.

 Academic Publications and Preprints
 ======